About legal decisions made under the Charities Act 2005

 No. We only publish the decisions that are taken by the Charities Registration Board.

-The overwhelming majority of applications for registration received by Charities Services are finalised without proceeding to a formal Board decision.
+Most applications for registration received by Charities Services are finalised without proceeding to a formal Board decision.
 This includes applications that are approved and applications that are withdrawn or administratively declined after the applicant is sent a notice that its application does not meet registration requirements.

-Further, most of the entities that are removed from the Charities Register are removed voluntarily (following a request from the entity) or administratively removed for failing to file an annual return as required by the Charities Act 2005.
+Most of the entities that are removed from the Charities Register are removed voluntarily (following a request from the entity) or administratively removed for failing to file an annual return as required by the Charities Act 2005.

 What is the difference between an entity being declined registration, and being deregistered by Charities Services?